Pension Discount Yield Curve and Index Rates in US

 Current month rates and commentary

-During the month of October, Treasury yields and Mercer Yield Curve spot rates increased significantly for all maturities.
-The implied credit spread over Treasuries remained the same at 85 basis points.
-The dispersion of individual bond yields around the Coupon Regression Curve slightly increased.
+During the month of November, Treasury yields and Mercer Yield Curve spot rates decreased for all maturities, with the exception of 2-3 year maturity Treasury yields which increased slightly.
+The implied credit spread over Treasuries decreased to 80 basis points.
+The dispersion of individual bond yields around the Coupon Regression Curve increased.

 These changes are reflected in the Mercer Index Rates — discount rates for the four Mercer sample pension plans, as determined using the Mercer Yield Curve.
-For October 31, 2024, there was an increase of 44, 40, 37 and 35 basis points respectively for the Retiree, Mature, Average, and Young plans.
+For November 30, 2024, there was a decrease of 13, 14, 14 and 14 basis points respectively for the Retiree, Mature, Average, and Young plans.

 Because both accounting and funding requirements take a market-based view of pension liabilities, financial market movements and linkages become important considerations to plan sponsors as they evaluate their benefit, funding, and investment policies.
 These linkages and the large changes in both discount rates and asset values over the past few years underscore the need to understand — and manage — how a plan’s net surplus or deficit responds to changing economic conditions.